flowr-analysis/flowr/wiki/Dataflow Graph.md

-_This document was generated automatically from '/home/runner/work/flowr/flowr/src/documentation/print-dataflow-graph-wiki.ts' on 2024-09-20, 06:46:35 UTC presenting an overview of flowR's dataflow graph (version: 2.0.25, samples generated with R version 4.4.0)._
+_This document was generated automatically from '/home/happy-feet/git/phd/flowr-field/flowr/src/documentation/print-dataflow-graph-wiki.ts' on 2024-09-23, 08:49:23 UTC presenting an overview of flowR's dataflow graph (version: 2.0.25, using R version 4.4.1)._

 This page briefly summarizes flowR's dataflow graph, represented by DataflowGraph in [`./src/dataflow/graph/graph.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/graph/graph.ts).
 In case you want to manually build such a graph (e.g., for testing), you can use the builder in [`./src/dataflow/graph/dataflowgraph-builder.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/graph/dataflowgraph-builder.ts).